KMC20/upmemGCiM/readme.md

 ## How to check the results

-Find the result tree, leaves and k-graph files in the directory `ckpts` in UPMEM_d or UPMEM_h if you run the example `run.sh`
+Find the result tree, leaves and k-graph files in the directory `ckpts` and the performance and energy consumption in `build/output.txt` in UPMEM_d or UPMEM_h if you run the example `run.sh`.

 ## Thanks